tg222eu/CertCTF2023/README.md

 00000000 -> 0
 01011101 -> 93 (']' in ASCII)

-5. In the IRC chat there is a convertsation between Alice and Bob where BOB opens up a secret vault.
+5. In the IRC chat there is a convertsation between Alice and Bob where BOB ask Alice to unlock the secret vault.
 Investigating futher from Bobs IP address he access a FTP server.
 A FTP-DATA protocol from this server reveals the flag:
 CTF[Hunter2]
-It can also be revealed by searching for "frame contains "CTF" or look directly at FTP-Data protocol in Protocol Hierarchy
+It can also be revealed by searching for "frame contains "CTF" or look directly at FTP-Data protocol in Protocol Hierarchy as its the only packet of its kind

 6. By using binwalk I could see there are additional file inside the PCAP file.
 Extracting the files and opening up second file a private key and a certificate is revealed.
 When inserting the key in Edit -> Preference -> Protocol -> TLS -> RSA key list
 Adding IP 192.168.0.10, Port: 443, Protocol HTTP, *Path to key*, a new HTTP protocol is revealed with secret.png file.
 Extracting the HTTP object and open the picture reveal the flag: